 A New England native and graduate of UMASS Amherst School of Management, Liz obtained her Master of Social Work degree from New Mexico State University in 2000.
-Shortly after that, she returned to beautiful Western Massachusetts with her family to begin her professional geriatric social work career.
+Shortly after that, she returned with her family to beautiful Western Massachusetts to begin her professional geriatric social work career.

 Licenses, Certifications and Professional Memberships